josh7weaver/lab-css-spotify-clone/README.md

 # Exercise
 _Note: The starter-code contains all the files, images, and text content needed to create the page.
 The text is in the `index.html`, and a css file is created in `main.css` with colors._

-## Requirements
-- You must use 1 descendant selector, and 1 multi selector.
-You can use more.

 ## Deliverables

 You will receive the images and resources in the starter code.
 Write your CSS and HTML in the provided files.
 Remember to follow good practices.

+## Tips

+* Start by breaking the HTML up with appropriate tags.
+* Tackle the sections one by one, and don't be distracted by the other sections not looking correct yet.

 ## Steps

 The page is split into 4 sections.
+Add the appropriate HTML5 tags, classes, and/or id's you need to style the page to match the image (PDF linked to above.)

 #### Navbar